 HC Bolzano were founded in 1933 as one of the first ice hockey clubs in the northern part of Italy.
 Starting in the 1947/48 season, Bolzano played in 65 consecutive editions of the Italian Championship until the 2012/13 season.
 During this period the club reached the finals 34 times, winning the championship 19 times.

-In the 2013/14 season, the club switched leagues to participate in the international EBEL league, and won the championship in their debut season.
-Previously, the club also won the international Alpenliga in 1993/94, and the 6 Nations Cup in 1994/95.
-Additionally, Bolzano participated twice at the IIHF European Hockey League, 12 times at the IIHF European Cup, and three times at the IIHF Continental Cup.
+In the 2013/14 season, the club switched leagues to participate in the international EBEL league (now known as ICEHL), and won the championship in their debut season.
+Previously, the club also won the international Alpenliga in 1993/94, and the Six Nations Cup in 1994/95.
+Additionally, Bolzano participated twice in the IIHF European Hockey League, 12 times in the IIHF European Cup, and three times in the IIHF Continental Cup.

-Several NHL players were part of the roster during lockouts; the most famous players include Jaromír Jágr, Eric Belanger and Niklas Hjalmarsson.
+Several NHL players were part of the roster during lockouts; the most famous including Jaromír Jágr, Eric Belanger and Niklas Hjalmarsson.

-In 2014 HCB became the first foreign team to win the EBEL, and in 2018 they repeated that feat.
+Following their championship win in their debut season in the ICEHL (2013/14), they won again in 2018.
 In both cases, it was a final game win over rivals Red Bull Salzburg on the road that gave the foxes the title!

-In their last CHL campaign in 2018/19, the Italian side reached the CHL Playoffs where they were eliminated by later Semi-Finalists HC Pilsen in the Round of 16.
+In their last CHL campaign in 2021/22, the Italian side reached the CHL Playoffs for a second time where they were eliminated in the Round of 16.

 - Founded in 1993

-- Only team from Italy to play in the CHL
+- Only Italian team to have played in the CHL

 |2018/19||Round of 16|